MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlement-object.md

 ## Entitlement example - unlicensed

 For scenarios when the user isn't licensed through entitlements mapping to AppSource offer plans, the `Unlicensed` type of entitlement is used.
-This type is used to enable *side-by-side support* for transactability-enabled apps on AppSource.
+This type is used to enable custom licensing for an existing customer, or *side-by-side support*, for transactability-enabled apps on AppSource.
 For more information, see [Selling Business Central apps through AppSource](devenv-sell-apps-appsource.md).

 ```al
 entitlement BC_Unlicensed